tonydefor/Pewlett-Hackard-Analysis/README.md

 <img width="821" alt="unique_titles" src="https://user-images.githubusercontent.com/47859209/195966974-60ba1d28-4526-49fa-b5cb-47c9c4b0cbcf.png">

 - By creating another query and retrieving the number of titles from the Unique titles table, we in turn created another table by using the group function.
-This sortred out the most recent employees who are retiring.
+This sortred out and counted the most recent employees who are retiring categorized by type.

 <img width="804" alt="retirment_most_recent" src="https://user-images.githubusercontent.com/47859209/195967024-aeda8da4-6312-4e15-b9a3-5b3b24d21f05.png">